pebsconsulting/bach/README.md

 Our key use cases for Bach are multilingual documents, technical documentation, and static website generators.
-Bach is also suitable as a succinct generator for HTML, as a command language (similar to [McCarthy 1982](http://www-formal.stanford.edu/jmc/cbcl2/cbcl2.html)).
+Bach is also suitable as a succinct generator for HTML, or as a command language (similar to [McCarthy 1982](http://www-formal.stanford.edu/jmc/cbcl2/cbcl2.html)).